-The highlight of this Keema Naan recipe that I first saw on Sanober's Instagram is the usage of raw keema filling.
-The fact that I don't have to cook the keema and wait for it to cool to stuff the naan made me want to try her recipe immediately.
-I have been making her Keema naan since September 2021 and have made the filling in a few different ways until I found what we love.
+The highlight of this Keema Naan recipe, which I first saw on Sanober's Instagram, is the use of raw keema filling.
+The fact that I didn't have to cook the keema and wait for it to cool to stuff the naan made me want to try her recipe immediately.
+I have been making her Keema Naan since September 2021 and have made the filling in a few different ways until I found what I love.

 Jump to:

-- Flour: I have always used a mix of whole wheat (atta) and all-purpose or plain (maida) flour.
-I have tried 50/50 or more whole wheat.
-You may use all whole wheat or all plain flour and adjust the water to prepare the dough.
+- Flour: I like to use a blend of whole wheat (atta) and all-purpose (maida) flour for the dough.
+You may use either flour exclusively; just adjust the water accordingly to achieve the right dough consistency.

-- Oil: This is again for the dough and you can use any cooking oil or even ghee.
-I have tried it with olive oil, ghee, and sheep's ghee.
+- Oil: This adds tenderness to the dough, and you can use any cooking oil or ghee.
+I’ve tried olive oil, ghee, and even sheep’s ghee, all with excellent results.

-- Veggies: red onion, green chillies, fresh coriander leaves and mint leaves
+- Veggies: Red onion, green chillies, fresh coriander, and mint add freshness and vibrant flavours to the keema mixture.

-The question I often get asked in Instagram dm is - do I wash keema or do I rinse the minced meat?
-The answer is NO. I don't unless they come with a lot of blood, in which case I place it in a colander and let the excess blood drain off.
+A question I frequently get on Instagram is: Should I wash or rinse minced meat (keema)?
+My answer is NO. Generally, there’s no need to rinse keema unless it has a significant amount of blood—then I simply place it in a colander to let the excess drain.
 (USDA article)

 Both options work great.
 Lining the baking tray will help keep the tray clean and prevent the keema naan from sticking to it.
 While using foil, you may come across one or two naans stuck to the foil but that can be easily removed without any damage to the naan.